-There is no shortage of places to eat in Mostar.
+Mostar, located in Bosnia and Herzegovina, has no shortage of places to eat in the Old Town.
 There’s also no shortage of travel blogs and TripAdvisor reviews giving their two cents on restaurants.
-Like others, we’ve been led astray by glowing reviews and left the table feeling disappointed.
+We’ve all been led astray by glowing reviews and left the table feeling disappointed.
 If there is one thing we’ve learned, it’s that experiences and tastes vary.
 Take them all, including ours, with a grain of salt.
+However, if you find yourself in Mostar’s Old Town, here are some places we think are worth a try, as well as a couple places we found disappointing.

 1. Hindin Han Restaurant